 Farmers are shifting to higher dollar-value crops that will cover the water price hikes—but, paradoxically, are more sensitive to drought.
 They're pumping groundwater as an emergency supply of water—and burning through that safety net even as it saves them from the current dry spell.
 And some farmers here are beginning to think about an exit strategy from agriculture altogether.]

 The US food system brims with such comparative-advantage mirages.
-Arizona's arid Yuma Valley provides a huge portion of the nation's winter vegetables, but to do so, it relies on the same source of water as California's Central Valley: the Colorado River.
+Arizona's arid Yuma Valley provides a huge portion of the nation's winter vegetables, but to do so, it, too, relies on diverted water—in this case, from the Colorado River.
 As in California, heavy irrigation leads to high salt levels in groundwater, which then flows into Mexico, causing cross-border tensions and forcing expensive action on the part of the US government.
 South-central Florida, source of 90 percent of US winter tomatoes, has also been hailed as a comparative-advantage paradise for its sunny weather.
 Yet as Barry Estabrook shows in his excellent book Tomatoland, tomatoes could never grow there without an an annual monsoon of pesticides and fungicides..
 And the Midwest's former prairies produce mountains of corn; but in doing so they hemorrhage topsoil at alarming rates and send gushers of agrochemical down the Mississippi where they accumulate in the Gulf of Mexico, creating a huge annual dead zone.

 A true application of comparative advantage—one that took ecological factors into account—would likely lead to changes in our food system that Sexton would deplore: a highly diversified, geographically dispersed ag landscape that takes advantage of ecological niches without driving them to ruin.

 Brandishing his flawed comparative-advantage analysis, Sexton goes on to make a couple of fatuous claims.
 First this: